Traditional Sabahan religions: The dead

 In Momolianism, the dead pass on to another realm of life.
 They move to the new home Nabahu or Akinabalu (from the word "aki" meaning "old man"), later officially named Mount Kinabalu.
 The remains should be buried as soon as possible (also referred to as lisok, or hide), to prevent foreign spirit invasion.
 The spirit of the deceased (referred to as "koduduo" or "your second") is sent away from the coffin by vigorously hitting of the floor.

-On the seventh day after burial, the family holds a ceremonial popouli ("to invite home") to allow for the koduduo to reenter the earthly home and"retrieve any forgotten belongings".
+On the seventh day after burial, the family holds a ceremonial popouli ("to invite home") to allow for the koduduo to "re-enter the earthly home and retrieve any forgotten belongings".
 This ceremony includes momisok or switching off lights so as not to scare off the koduduo.
 The Kadazan people's role in this ceremony is to ensure that the koduduo is properly sent off.

 Traditional healing

-Momolianism is closely tied to traditional healing because all the Bobolians are traditional healers.
-The process of healing in Momolianism is referred to as "manampasi".
-It is somewhat akin to salvation, only that it involves a process of ritual negotiation with susukuon " so as to temporarily reject the koduduo's (spirit) entry to Nabahu.
+Momolianism is closely tied to traditional healing because all the bobolians are traditional healers.
+The process of healing in Momolianism is referred to as "manampasi" which is somewhat akin to salvation, only that it involves a process of ritual negotiation with susukuon to temporarily reject the koduduos (spirit) entry to Nabahu.

 Evolution of Momolianism

 Momolianism began as a belief system to guide the early small community of settlers life interactions with the highly forested natural environment of Nunuk Ragang.
-As the environment changed due to human exploitation the belief system also underwent changes to accommodate to new reality of community life.
+As the environment changed due to human exploitation, the belief system also underwent changes to accommodate to new reality of community life.